Learn how machine learning can help insurers automate data extraction from PDFs and extract key information from them within seconds.

 Underwriters’ task is to determine the level of risk associated with every specific contract.
 During the underwriting process, agents evaluate every single piece of information that the client submits to them, from the financial status to health reports.
 This analysis usually takes lots of time and effort.
 As it often happens, the most important information is buried under hundreds of pages of PDF files.

-As discussed, an ML-based data extraction solution could help insurers unlock this valuable applicant data quicker and in the most productive way.
+As discussed, a data extraction solution in machine learning could help insurers unlock this valuable applicant data quicker and in the most productive way.
 ML reduces the processing time for most standard cases, with underwriters extracting info in a couple of minutes.
 Meanwhile, professionals have extra time to focus on more complex cases.